bluesam1/AI-Math-Tutor/docs/prd/technical-assumptions.md

 ### Service Architecture

-The system will use a **serverless architecture** with AWS Lambda functions for backend API endpoints, paired with a React frontend deployed as static assets.
+The system will use a **serverless architecture** with Firebase Cloud Functions for backend API endpoints, paired with a React frontend deployed as static assets.
 This architecture:

-- **Frontend:** React application built with component-based UI architecture, deployed as static assets to AWS S3 with CloudFront distribution, or using AWS Amplify for full-stack deployment
+- **Frontend:** React application built with component-based UI architecture, deployed as static assets to Firebase Hosting with global CDN distribution
-- **Backend:** Node.js/Express-based API endpoints deployed as AWS Lambda functions (serverless) or containerized on AWS ECS/ECS Fargate
+- **Backend:** Node.js/Express-based API endpoints deployed as Firebase Cloud Functions (serverless) with Express app integration
-- **Session Storage:** AWS ElastiCache (Redis) for in-memory session management (last 10 messages), or AWS DynamoDB for lightweight session storage
+- **Session Storage:** Firestore for session management (last 10 messages) with TTL policies for automatic cleanup
-- **API Gateway:** AWS API Gateway for API routing, rate limiting, and request management
+- **API Routing:** Firebase Hosting rewrites for API routing, connecting frontend requests to Cloud Functions
-- **Image Processing:** Vision API calls (OpenAI Vision, Google Vision, or similar) handled through backend Lambda functions
+- **Image Processing:** Vision API calls (OpenAI Vision, Google Vision, or similar) handled through backend Cloud Functions
-- **LLM Integration:** LLM API calls (OpenAI GPT-4, Claude, or similar) handled through backend Lambda functions with answer detection guardrails
+- **LLM Integration:** LLM API calls (OpenAI GPT-4, Claude, or similar) handled through backend Cloud Functions with answer detection guardrails

 **Rationale:** Serverless architecture provides scalability, cost-effectiveness for MVP, and simplified deployment.
+Firebase provides integrated hosting, functions, and database services with a unified deployment workflow.
 The separation of frontend (static) and backend (API) allows for independent scaling and deployment.

 ### Testing Requirements: Unit + Integration